 What sort of therapy is right for me?

 The choice of therapy is very much an individual thing – we’ve outlined the key options available to help you make a decision and you are welcome to talk through the options with your doctor when you first meet.

 What happens at the first session?

 In your first session your treating psychiatrist will ask many questions to help gain an understanding of your particular circumstances.
 Occasionally, psychiatrists may need to order blood tests and x-rays.
-Your first session will usually be between 45 and 60 minutes in length.
+Your first session will usually be around 60 minutes in length, longer in some circumstances.
 Don’t be concerned if your assessment is not finished within the first session – you are a complex being and the team working at Red Tree Practice understands and respects this.

 What should I bring to my first meeting with the psychiatrist?

 All you need to bring to the first session is yourself – you are enough.
 Our team don’t expect you to have completed “homework”.
 If you would like to bring something along feel free to – but there is no expectation that you do.

 We understand that you may not make the right connection with your psychiatrist or mental health clinician – so are always open to referring you to another member of the Red Tree Practice team or elsewhere.